Wegt-meoh/docker-dev-env-for-rust/README.md

     ![Alt text](image.png)

-    use local directory or git repo, notice your project should have compose-dev.yaml above
+    Note that your project needs to include the compose-dev.yaml that mentioned above.

 ## Container content